SeverinAlexB/code_challenge/README.md

 The server has the following capabilities:
 - Ping Pong
 - Looks up a list of all available service endpoints.
 These can be used to sync the orderbook initially.
-- Receives single order and adds it to its orderbook.
+- Receives single orders and adds it to its orderbook.
 - Returns matches to the user from within it's orderbook.
 - Returns a lightning invoice (expires within 15min) in case somebody wants to execute the trade. (expiring redis lock on orderId for 15min).